mdn/content/files/en-us/web/css/field-sizing/index.md

 #### Result

-The output looks like this.
-Try entering and removing text in a supporting browser to get a feel of the effects of `field-sizing: content`.
+Try entering and removing text in the fields below to explore the effects of `field-sizing: content` alongside other sizing properties.

 {{ EmbedLiveSample('Growing/shrinking text fields', '100%', '200') }}